 Since everyone coming to our house is a big fan of spice, I decided to top the burgers with a sliced jalapeno as well.
 Since they are roasted, they aren’t quite as spicy as uncooked, but if you don’t like a lot of spice, then go ahead and leave these off.

-The best part is when you bite into these burgers and are surprised by the creamy spicy layer in the center.
+The best part is when you bite into these Jalapeno Popper Stuffed Black Bean Burgers and are surprised by the creamy spicy layer in the center.
 It’s SO good!

 - 1/2 onion chopped